Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/38356614/

-• Intervention: Transcranial PBM and peripheral PBM.
+• Intervention: Transcranial and peripheral PBM.

-• Main findings:
+• Key findings:

-• However, number of high-quality RCTs is still small
+• Limited number of high-quality RCTs available

 3. Cho Y., et al. Meta-analysis: Efficacy of tPBM for depressive symptoms (2023)